BenoitZugmeyer/bank/README.rst

 Operators to filter transactions based on the amount of the transaction.

-`more than 1000`
+:code:`more than 1000`
     transactions with the absolute amount being more than 1000

-`more than +1000`
+:code:`more than +1000`
     transactions with the amount being more than 1000

-`less than -1000`
+:code:`less than -1000`
     transactions with the amount being less than -1000

 Combining everything
 --------------------

 All those predicates can be combined in a single query.
-The default operator is a `and`.
+The default operator is a :code:`and`.

-`gittip since 10 days`
+:code:`gittip since 10 days`
     transactions containing 'gittip' within the 10 last days

-`amazon more than +0`
+:code:`amazon more than +0`
     all amazon refounds

-`not account:xxx or since 10 days`
+:code:`not account:xxx or since 10 days`
     all transactions excluding those from the account id xxx if they are more than 10 days

 Configuration
 =============

 The configuration file should be in `yaml`_ format.
-By default, `bank` will use the file `bank.yml` located in the local directory, but you can specify another path with the `--config` option.
+By default, :code:`bank` will use the file :code:`bank.yml` located in the local directory, but you can specify another path with the :code:`--config` option.
 All paths are relative to the configuration file

 The configuration file is structured as follow: